Simonciott/Simonciott/README.md

   - Modifications and patches for videogames (Mods)

 ## Ongoing and future projects:
-  - Pragmatic.
+  - Dynasta.
 A coding language to turn dinamically defined keywords into a static, hardcoded file.
   - Hollywood Engine.
 My idea of a perfect game engine, made in SDL.

 <h4 align="center">I plan on making many more projects in the future.</h4>